tejakattenborn/AngleCAM/README.md

 ![diurnal](https://github.com/tejakattenborn/AngleCAM/blob/main/result_small_mod.gif)

-*Animation of the AngleCam input (image frames) and output (leaf angle estimates).
+*Animation of the AngleCam input (image frames) and output (leaf angle estimates) for a Tilia cordata crown at 20 m height.
 Note that here the output (leaf angle distribution) is for simplicity integrated to average leaf angles.
 The animation shows that during a sunny day Tilia cordata tends to oscilate its leaf angles.
 The estimates show a relatively high variance, mostly caused by small changes in leaf orientation due to wind.
 Despite considerable variation in illumination conditions, the predictions show a relatively stable course during the day.*

 ## Approach and evaluation